Testing the eSIM capabilities on the iPhone XS using GigSky

 It’s 2019 and roaming costs are still pretty high for almost everyone not living or travelling within the EU.
-The alternative is trying to get a local SIM card from every place you land in which is a waste of time and paper filling in the required documentation.
+The alternative is to get a local SIM card from every place you land, which is a waste of time and paper (filling in the required documentation.)

 Getting it up and running